kUrOSH1R0oo/porfolfio/blog/ntlm_dump.md

 While manually dumping NTLM hashes is effective, it comes with a major limitation: **time**.
 Techniques involving tools like Mimikatz or offline hive extraction typically require sustained access to the target machine.
 An attacker needs enough time to elevate privileges, transfer tools, execute commands carefully, and ensure the extracted data is successfully retrieved.
 In real-world scenarios — especially in shared offices, labs, or public environments — this level of uninterrupted access is rarely guaranteed.

-Now imagine a different situation: access to the victim’s computer lasts only a few seconds.
+Now imagine a different situation: access to the victim's computer lasts only a few seconds.
 Maybe the user steps away briefly, or the machine is unattended just long enough for a USB device to be inserted.
 In such cases, manual techniques become impractical.
 There is no time to deploy tools, troubleshoot errors, or interact with the system directly. **This is where our agenda comes in.** By leveraging a Raspberry Pi Pico acting as a Rubber Ducky, the entire manual process can be compressed into an automated sequence of trusted keystrokes — executed instantly, silently, and without raising suspicion.
 What normally takes minutes can now be achieved in moments, turning a brief glimpse of physical access into a full credential compromise.

-**Automating the Attack with Raspberry Pi Pico (Rubber Ducky)**
+## Automating the Attack with Raspberry Pi Pico (Rubber Ducky)

 Before the Raspberry Pi Pico can function as a Rubber Ducky, it must be properly configured.
 The complete step-by-step setup process is documented in the [GitHub](https://github.com/dbisu/pico-ducky) repository referenced below.

 With the preparation out of the way, we can now proceed to the core of the attack.
 The first step is creating our server.

-We’ll implement the server using Python, and the following modules are required:
+We'll implement the server using Python, and the following modules are required:

 ```
 rich